alexgab1337/web-portfolio/README.md

 This is my web developer portfolio.

 Currently in development.
-Navbar almost done, intro section and section divider are done.
+Navbar almost done, intro section, section divider, about me section are done.
+Projects is halfway done, animation is left.